Expect Cotton futures to trade down: Angel Commodities

 Angel Commodities' report on Cotton

-Cotton futures on MCX continue to be under pressure on Monday on reports of higher supplies this season through imports due to strong rupees.
-Moreover, as per Care ratings, cotton production in India may higher by 4% in 2016/17 compared to last year.
+Cotton futures on MCX continue to be under pressure on Tuesday on reports of higher supplies this season through imports due to strong rupees.
+According to CCI, about 288 lakh bales of cotton arrivals were recorded till 20th April.

+The domestic cotton arrivals in April are higher by 49% on year at 2.64 lakh tonnes (lt) compared to 1.77 lt last year, as per Agmarknet data.
+As per CAI, the arrivals during March 2017 are higher than that of the corresponding month during last year.

 Outlook